TAXUEZJU/DataScience-notes/Spark/Chapter1.Introction.md

 - Engineers use their engineering skills to design and build software systems that implement a business use case
 - Spark provides a simple way to parallelize these applications across clusters, and hides the complexity of distributed systems programming, network communication, and fault tolerance
 ### Brief History
-- park started in 2009 as a research project in the UC Berkeley RAD Lab, later to become the AMPLab.
+- Spark started in 2009 as a research project in the UC Berkeley RAD Lab, later to become the AMPLab.
 The researchers in the lab had previously been working on Hadoop MapReduce, and observed that MapReduce was inefficient for iterative and interactive computing jobs
 - Spark was first open sourced in March 2010, and was transferred to the Apache Software Foundation in June 2013
 ### Storage Layers for Spark
 - Spark can create distributed datasets from any file